zencart/documentation/content/user/admin_pages/localization/languages.md

 ### Code

-This is the two-letter ISO 639 two-letter language code, e.g. en for English, fr for Francais, es for Español, etc. If you don't know the code, you can find it on Wikipedia [here](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
+This is the two-letter ISO 639 language code, e.g. en for English, fr for Francais, es for Español, etc. If you don't know the code, you can find it on Wikipedia [here](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).

 ### Image